Children learn the science behind sound

 People are also reading…

-She even used a Rubens’ tube to light flames in a row and play noise which caused them to flicker or dim with varying intensity based on the sound waves impacting them.
+She used a Ruben’s tube to light flames in a row and play noise which caused them to flicker or dim with varying intensity based on the sound waves impacting them.

 Havlik also taught the children about how ear hairs react to loud noise, and how this can contribute to a loss in hearing.